Philiphil/Kult-Engine/README.md

 # BACKEND PHP Framework

-The Kult engine is a php framework aiming to be a lightweight and easy to use/configure/install/learn set of powerful tools able to fit every website's common task and need.
+The Kult Engine is a PHP framework aiming to be a lightweight and easy to use/configure/install/learn set of powerful tools able to fit every website's common needs

 **PHP 8**